Are you thinking of selling put options for weekly or monthly income? If so, you came to the right place.

 An “At the money” put option means the strike price is about the same as the underlying equity.

 Selling weekly or monthly put options for income can be an excellent way to generate a little extra money.
 To be sure, any investment incurs risk, so don’t be too greedy!
-Regardless, the option premium you get by selling a put always helps offset any overall risk.
+Regardless, the option premium you get by selling a put always helps offset any overall risk and always invest with the direction of an advisor.